-Our strategy for deploying cash is to invest in organic growth opportunities, develop our infrastructure, make strategic acquisitions and pay cash dividends to our shareholders.
+Our strategy for deploying cash is to invest in organic growth opportunities, develop our infrastructure, make strategic acquisitions.
+Other uses of cash include paying cash dividends to our shareholders and repurchasing our common stock.
 We have historically invested cash and cash equivalents in commercial paper with terms of three months or less.
 To the extent we have excess cash which has not been applied to reduce our outstanding borrowings under our credit facilities, we intend to remain in commercial paper, highly-rated money market funds, financial institutions and treasuries following a prudent investment philosophy.
 From time to time, to prepare for potential disruption in the money markets, we may temporarily move funds into operating bank accounts of highly-rated financial institutions to meet on-going operational liquidity requirements.
-We did not have any investments during the three-month periods ended January 31, 2018 and 2017.
-We maintain cash balances in foreign countries which total \$9.1 million as of January 31, 2018.
+We did not have any investments during the nine months ended July 31, 2018 and 2017.
+We maintain cash balances in foreign countries which total \$9.4 million as of July 31, 2018.
+During the nine months ended July 31, 2018, we repatriated \$2.8 million of foreign earnings from our insulating spacer division in the United Kingdom.
 We utilize cash flow from HLP to fund the operation in the United Kingdom, and to repay a note arrangement implemented as part of the capitalization of the acquisition.